 Calculating penalties: special reduction: when to consider Special Reduction

-You must not give a special reduction without authority from TAA to do so.
+You must not give a special reduction without authority from TALA to do so.

 You only consider special reduction after you have fully taken into account

 - all matters that can affect whether there is liability to a penalty at all, including reasonable excuse if appropriate, and

 Once you are satisfied that a penalty is chargeable, and you have considered behaviour, and quality of disclosure, you must consider whether special circumstances are present.